FrodoAlaska/Nikola/README.md

-# Nikol
+# *Nikol*
-A cross-platform framework for window creation, input handling, and rendering using OpenGL or DirectX11.
+A cross-platform framework for window creation, input handling, audio playback, and rendering using OpenGL 4.5 or Direct3D11.

 # Features
+- A fully documented single header file for every functionality in the library.
 - Cross-platform window creation.
 - Gamepad, keyboard, and mouse input support.
 - Fully-configurable cross-platform rendering API using OpenGL (Linux) and DirectX11 (Windows).
+- A cross-platform audio abstraction layer.

 # Dependencies
 - GLFW3